In this article, we’re going to discuss an advanced exercise, the dumbbell pullover exercise.

 3. Deadbug Dumbbell Pullover

-The third variation we have is the deadbug dumbbell pullover, the steps necessary to complete this variation is a bit more complex than the regular dumbbell pullover.
+The third variation we have is the deadbug dumbbell pullover, the steps necessary to complete this variation are a bit more complex than the regular dumbbell pullover.

 Here are the required steps to perform this variation successfully